Tuesday, February 17

 Tuesday's events include:

-• Ethical Conflict as Community Practice: Rethinking Disagreement and Repair
+• Ethical Conflict as Community Practice: Rethinking Disagreement and Repair, Time: 10:3012 p.m.

 Read the following for event details and registration.
 More event details and registration links will be available soon.